itIsKappa/utils/fltree/README.md

 The rule is hard and fast.
 There are no exceptions.

+## Wood Types
+*Wood types* refer to the set of box-drawing characters used for pretty-printing.
+There are three types:
+* `ASCII` \
+  ASCII characters may look rather dull and not very legible.
+However this is the most compatible, and is guaranteed to work anywhere.

+* `Unicode` \
+  Unicode characters are legible and look nice.
+They do not have abrupt breaks between characters (unless the typeface chosen does or the line height is greater) unlike ASCII characters.
+It is, however, not guaranteed work everywhere, since some systems may not have typefaces having box-drawing characters or may not (unfortunately) support UTF-8 characters.

+* `Round` \
+  Round characters are like `Unicode`, except that the corners are rounded.
+A system supporting the usual box-drawing characters may not necessarily support rounded box-drawing characters — this does not hold the other way around, usually.

+The wood type is specified by the `-d` option, as like `-d Round`.  `Unicode` is the default wood type.
+If an inexistent wood type is specified, the wood type defaults to `Unicode`.

 ## Manual
 * `fltree -` \
   This will prompt the user to enter the input via standard input.
 The input is